shaimaaseyam/capastone/READ.md

 ## API Reference

 ## Getting Started
 Base URL: This application can be run locally.
-The hosted version is at `https://my-udacity-capstone-project.herokuapp.com/`.
+The hosted version is at `https://smallgalaxy.herokuapp.com`.

 Authentication: This application requires authentication to perform various actions.
 All the endpoints require various permissions, except the root endpoint, that are passed via the `Bearer` token.

 The application has three different types of roles:
-- Assistant
+- human
-  - can only view the list of actors and movies.
+  - can only view (planets).
-  - has `view:actors, view:movies` permissions.
+  - has `get:planets, post:planets, patch:planets, delete:planets` permissions.
-- Director
+- alien
-  - can perform all the actions that `Assistant` can.
-  - can only create an actor and also update respective information.
+  - can can only view (stars).
-  - has `add:actors, delete:actors, edit:actors, edit:movies, view:actors, view:movies` permissions.
-- Producer
-  - can perform all the actions that `Director` can.
-  - can also add an actor or a movie, edit and delete any actor or movie.
-  - has `add:actors, add:movies, delete:actors, delete:movies, edit:actors, edit:movies, get:movies, view:actors, view:movies` permissions.
+  - has `get:stars, post:stars, patch:stars, delete:stars` permissions.

 ## Error Handling
 Errors are returned as JSON objects in the following format: